Adding a Custom MCP Server

 Common Pitfalls

-- Connection refused - The MCP server URL must be reachable from Spojit's runtime, not just your laptop.
-Internal-only URLs need VPN or a reverse proxy.
+- Connection refused: the server URL must be reachable from Spojit's runtime, not just your laptop.
+Internal-only URLs need a VPN or reverse proxy.

-- Schema drift - If the server changes a tool's input schema, workflows referencing the old schema break.
-Version your MCP server endpoints if breaking changes are possible.
+- Schema drift: if the server changes a tool's input schema, workflows referencing the old schema can break.
+Version your endpoints if breaking changes are possible.

 Common Use Cases